Toward Data Efficient Model Merging between Different Datasets without Performance Degradation: Introduction

 \section{Introduction}

 Model merging~\citep{leontev2020non,singh2020model,ainsworth2023git} is an approach to creating a new model that combines the weights contained in different deep neural networks~(DNNs).
-DNNs are nonlinear, thus merging models was thought to be difficult.
-The recent discovery of a DNN property called Linear Mode Connectivity~(LMC)~\citep{frankle2020linear} brings us closer to the realization of model merging.
-The LMC means that if the optimal weights of two DNNs are given, they are trapped in the same basin of the loss landscape.
-This means that the model created from the average of these weights has a high accuracy since there is no loss barrier between the weights with LMC. \citet{entezari2021role} and \citet{ainsworth2023git} report that two networks trained with different random seeds have an LMC if the neurons are properly aligned.
+One scenario involves merging fine-tuned models from the same pre-trained model~\citep{goddard2024arcee,daheim2024model,leontev2020non,matena2022merging}.
+However, this paper focuses on the more general scenario of merging models trained with different random seeds, specifically in the context of image classification.
+This scenario is more challenging due to the differences in initialization.
+The recent discovery of a DNN property called Linear Mode Connectivity~(LMC)~\citep{frankle2020linear} brings us closer to successful model merging.
+The LMC indicates that if the optimal weights of two DNNs are given, they are trapped in the same basin of the loss landscape.
+This means that the model created from the average of these weights has a high accuracy since there is no loss barrier between the weights with LMC.
+Rahim~\citep{entezari2021role} and Ainsworth~\citep{ainsworth2023git} reported that two networks trained with different random seeds have an LMC if the neurons are properly aligned.